Oil falls on first trading day of 2023 on demand concerns as IMF warns of recession

 A slowdown in China’s economy last year added to global supply chain disruptions and crimped global growth amid renewed Covid-19 outbreaks and the country's zero-Covid approach that led to new lockdowns.

-In an interview with the US news channel CBS on Sunday, IMF managing director Kristalina Georgieva warned that the global economy faces “a tough year, tougher than the year we leave behind.”
+In an interview with the US news channel CBS on Sunday, IMF managing director Kristalina Georgieva said the global economy faces “a tough year, tougher than the year we leave behind”.

-"While our baseline avoids a global recession over the next year, odds of one are uncomfortably high.
-Europe, however, will not escape recession and the US is teetering on the verge," she said.
+“While our baseline avoids a global recession over the next year, odds of one are uncomfortably high.
+Europe, however, will not escape recession and the US is teetering on the verge.”

-The IMF expects a global output loss of about $4 trillion by 2026, equivalent to the size of the German economy — Europe's largest.
+The fund expects a global output loss of about $4 trillion by 2026, equivalent to the size of the German economy — Europe's largest.